inkstitch/inkstitch/README.md

 ### Step 7+: iterate

 Then I go back and tweak my design.
 Hopefully it only takes a few tries to get it how I want it.
-Once I'm done, I copy the CSV file from my output directory, just to avoid accidentally overwriting it in the future.
+Once I'm done, I copy the final embroidery file from my output directory, just to avoid accidentally overwriting it in the future.